saghul/pycares/README.rst

 - **macOS**: ``brew install cmake`` or download from cmake.org
 - **Windows**: Download from https://cmake.org/download/
 - **FreeBSD**: ``pkg install cmake``

+pycares currently bundles c-ares as a submodule for ease of building.
+Using the system provided c-ares is possible if the ``PYCARES_USE_SYSTEM_LIB`` environment variable is set to ``1`` when building.

 Installation